Why is my child a Picky Eater? And what to do about it!

 What to do about it:

-If you think there may be an underlying cause for your child’s picky eating, consult with your doctor, dietitian or an OT/SLP who specializes in feeding.
+If you think there may be an underlying cause for your child’s picky eating, consult your doctor, dietitian or an OT/SLP specializing in feeding.

-Learn more about this on my Global News interview here:
+Learn more about this in my Global News interview here:

 Jennifer House is a Registered Dietitian, author & mom of 3.
 From Baby-led weaning to picky eating and meal planning, she helps you to make feeding your family easier

 Sorry, the comment form is closed at this time.